Frequently Asked Questions

 Frequently asked questions about rafting on the Ottawa River

-Great question and one we take very seriously.
-Probably the easiest way to answer it is with a simple fact – more people raft with WT than all our competitors combined.
+Great question, and one we take very seriously.
+Probably the easiest way to answer it is with a simple fact – more people raft with Wilderness Tours than all our competitors combined.
 WT also employs more full time professionals than everyone else combined.
 The quality of our staff is incomparable.
-Add great food, wonderful resort facilities and programs.
-That is why Algonquin College choose WT to run its very popular 2 year diploma program in Outdoor Adventure.
+Add on great food as well as wonderful resort facilities and programs.
+That is why Algonquin College chose WT to run its very popular 2 year diploma program in Outdoor Adventure.

 We do require advanced booking to ensure you get a spot.
-We will try to fit you in last minutes but please call before coming.
+We can try to fit you in last minute but please call before coming.
 Reservations can be made online or by calling 1-888-723-8669.

-Yes, each person must complete their own waiver.
+Yes, each person must complete their own waiver using their own email address.
 Anyone under the age of 18 should be included on their parent or guardian’s waiver.
 It is very easy to complete the waivers online.
 We send you a link via email that you can send to everyone in your group.